Trauma: It's more than just 'fight or flight'

 It’s common to see references to the basic human instincts of ‘fight or flight’ when faced with a traumatic situation.

-In fact, the brain is hardwired to deliver a wider range of reactions, which can be summed up as fight, flight, freeze and fawn.
-The latter being the least discussed and talked about.
+In fact, the brain is hardwired to deliver a wider range of reactions, which can be summed up as fight, flight, freeze, fawn and flop.
+The latter two being the least discussed and talked about.

-All of them are a natural outcome of fearful situations or extended periods of abuse.
-With Post Traumatic Stress Disorder (PTSD), they can leave a lasting legacy and become a recurrent behaviour.
+All of them are a natural outcome of fearful situations or extended periods of trauma.
+With Post Traumatic Stress Disorder (PTSD) or C-PTSD, they can leave a lasting legacy and become a recurrent behaviour.

-This article explains ‘What is Fight, Flight, Freeze and Fawn?’.
-It also explores the link between PTSD and fawning behaviour in more detail.
+This article explains what Fight, Flight, Freeze, Fawn and flop are.
+It also explores the link between PTSD and C-PTSD and fawning behaviour in more detail.

 The scientific background